bassoy/ttm/README.md

 ### Performance
 * Multi-threading support with OpenMP v4.5 or higher
-* Can be used with and without a BLAS implementation
+* Currently mustbe used with a BLAS implementation
 * Performs in-place operations without transposing the tensor - no extra memory needed
 * For large tensors reaches peak matrix-times-matrix performance